Managing Your Database With Customer Profiles

 6. Emailing the stay and play customers about their rebooking.

 I mentioned earlier “Automated Marketing Programs” because these programs are more than just email campaigns.
 To me, an email campaign might be informing the masses of an upcoming tournament, event, or golf special.
-But automated marketing programs are well-thought-out marketing campaigns that utilize your Teesnap transactional data to grow revenues.
+However automated marketing programs are well-thought-out marketing campaigns that utilize your Teesnap transactional data to grow revenues.
 These programs are automated and are triggered by events in your database.
-You design them, control them and monitor them to grow rounds and revenue.
+You design them, control them, and monitor them to grow rounds and revenue.
 Once you set these up to run, they are marketing messages, offers, and communications that run every day based on your data.
 Profiles are important for these because they will often be used in the criteria of setting these up.